Accident Forgiveness: Paying to Insure Your Insurance

 You may have heard of a little something called “accident forgiveness,” which is just one of the many new services auto insurers are promoting to snag our insurance dollar.
 Think of it as the upsale at checkout.
 By paying a little more now, you can avoid an increase in your premiums for your first at fault accident.
 If you stay with the same insurance carrier, things like loyalty discounts and accident-free discounts will kick in and lower your auto insurance policy premium.
 It always pays to have safe drivers on your policy.
 Keep in mind, the increase in premium for accident forgiveness is also generally small.

-All of the major carriers offer some form of accident forgiveness, including Allstate, Geico, Nationwide, Liberty Mutual, and so on, though it may not be available in every state.
+All of the major carriers offer some form of accident forgiveness coverage, including Allstate, Geico, Nationwide, Liberty Mutual, and so on, though it may not be available in every state.

 Put simply, your insurance rate will go up if you cause an accident or file a claim – that’s the nature of insurance.
 More risk equates to a higher premium.